• Skip to main content

 Bun Dough

 • Begin with the saffron.
 Grind in a very small bowl with 1/4 tsp sugar.
-Pour the milk into a small saucepan and add the ground saffron, heat to 38°C. Remove from the heat and add the fresh yeast, whisk to incorporate (if using fast action yeast add it to the flour).
+Pour the milk into a small saucepan and add the ground saffron, warm the milk to approximately 38℃.
+Remove from the heat and set aside to infuse for 20 minutes. the milk should be cool.
+Add the fresh yeast, if using, whisk to incorporate (if using fast action yeast add it to the flour).
 Place the flour, tangzhong, sugar and salt in the bowl of a free standing mixer with the dough hook attached.
-Add the milk mixture and ¾ of the egg with the machine running.
+Add the milk mixture and 40g of the egg with the machine running.
 Mix until a dough forms on a slow speed.
-Once the dough has come together add the butter, increase the speed to medium/high and work the dough for another 5-8 minutes or until it feels shiny and smooth.
-(If the dough is a little too sticky add no more than 1 tablespoon of flour).
+Once the dough has come together add the butter, increase the speed to medium/high and work the dough for another 10-12 minutes or until it feels shiny and smooth.

-• Place the dough in a bowl and cover and place in the fridge to prove for up to 14 hours or prove at room for 30-40 minutes.
+• Place the dough in a bowl and cover and place in the fridge to prove for up to 14 hours or prove at room for 50-60 minutes or until it's doubled in size.

 Filling